wagtail/wagtail/docs/advanced_topics/accessibility_considerations.md

 # Accessibility considerations

-Accessibility for CMS-driven websites is a matter of [modeling content appropriately](content_modeling), [creating accessible templates](accessibility_in_templates), and [authoring accessible content](authoring_accessible_content) with readability and accessibility guidelines in mind.
+Accessibility for CMS-driven websites is a matter of [modeling content appropriately](content_modeling), [creating accessible templates](accessibility_in_templates) and [authoring accessible content](authoring_accessible_content) with readability and accessibility guidelines in mind.

 Wagtail generally puts developers in control of content modeling and front-end markup, but there are a few areas to be aware of nonetheless, and ways to help authors be aware of readability best practices.
 Note there is much more to building accessible websites than we cover here – see our list of [accessibility resources](accessibility_resources) for more information.